binkley/kotlin-rational/README.md

 It also explores the impact of `NaN` (which is extensive) rather than raising an error on division by zero.

-A secondary goal is to model the Kotlin standard library.
+A secondary goal is to model the Kotlin standard library, and Java's `BigDecimal` and `BigInteger` types where sensible.

 Try `./run.sh` for a demonstration.